Wednesday, 10 September 2025

 mastered it

-I’ve always admired a particular type of intelligence: one that wears knowledge with grace, challenges ideas respectfully, communicates clearly, and connects with others without ego.
-To me, it’s one of the most valuable traits.
+I’ve always admired a particular type of intelligence: knowledge carried with grace, ideas challenged with respect, words delivered with clarity, and connections formed without ego.
+To me, it is one of the most valuable traits.

-Today is about determination - the relentless drive to show up, stay curious, work hard, and push through self-doubt.
-But more than that, it’s about the support of family and friends who’ve cheered me on and took time out of their schedules to share this special occasion with me.
+Today I focus on determination, the drive to show up, stay curious, work hard, and push through self-doubt.
+I also celebrate the people who stood beside me, family and friends who cheered me on and made time to share this occasion.

 Tuesday, 8 April 2025